 We have dealt with how they deceitfully try to blame smokers themselves in the first sentence, under the heading ‘Blaming the victim’, above.

 Now note in the second sentence how PMI tries to put the blame on ‘authorities’ for not making cigarettes illegal.
-They are safe to say this because they know authorities – presumably they mean governments – will do no such thing.
+They are safe to say this because they know that authorities – presumably they mean governments – will do no such thing.
 It’s on a par with central American drug dealers paying off the authorities to turn a blind eye.
 Only in the case of cigarettes, governments are bought off with huge tax revenues from tobacco.
 Token measures instigated by the Tobacco Control Industry discourage smoking to some extent, but don’t make much of a dent in PMI’s profits.

 It’s the third sentence in the above quoted challenges on which I shall now focus: ‘And if tobacco companies are serious about cigarettes being harmful then why don’t they simply stop producing cigarettes?’
 Here is PMI’s answer: